arjunkannan131/Distracted-driving-hat/README.md

   3. "SCL" Port --> 1st end of 1st 1kΩ Resistor <-- P1.6 // 2nd end of 1st 1kΩ Resistor --> SB's Positive Power Rail
   4. "SDA" Port --> 1st end of 2nd 1kΩ Resistor <-- P1.6 // 2nd end of 2nd 1kΩ Resistor --> SB's Positive Power Rail
   5. NC: XDA,XCL,ADO,INT
   - The sensor is powered by a 5V power supply.
 It utilizes the I2C communication protocol.
-Given that the sesnosr's internal pull-up resistors alone were unable to fully inerface with the project's other electronic components, the team found it imperative to connect the "SDA" and "SCL" ports of the sensor to additional pull-up resistors.
+Given that the MSP's internal pull-up resistors alone were unable to fully inerface with the project's other electronic components, the team found it imperative to connect the "SDA" and "SCL" ports of the sensor to additional pull-up resistors, otherwise the start condition for the initialization of the MPU never happened.
   - Due to the limited length of the wires available, several Male-to-Female wires were connected end-to-end in order to create a path between the sensor's ports and other ports on relevant electronic components.
 c.
 Button
   1. "1st Side of Push Button" --> LB's Negative Power Rail // LB's Negative Power Rail --> "GND" Port (of Launchpad)